SHANNON BINNS | DURATION: 54 MINUTES

 He addresses whether an unregulated free market is the best mechanism for addressing present and future needs.

-He reveals what's on his mind as a leader of the organization.
+Shannon reveals what's on his mind as a leader of an organization.

 He shares a period of depression and what brought hope and optimism back to his life.

-Shannon reveals the values he carries in his wallet and what he wants his to be about.
+Shannon talks about his wife and daughter, the values he carries in his wallet and what he wants his life to be about.t.

 plus Mark's Personal Word Essay: Lucky Ones